 [Related: Post-Pandemic Dream Kitchen Guide]

-You can clean textured porcelain tile the same way you would clean regular ceramic surfaces, with just a couple extra steps:
+You can clean textured tile the same way you would clean regular porcelain and ceramic surfaces, with just a couple extra steps:

 - When sweeping, sweep in two directions: first in the direction of the tile and then diagonally.

 - When mopping, wiping, or scrubbing, follow the same two-direction process.
-For highly textured or rough porcelain, scrubbing with a brush will be more effective than wiping with a cloth.
+For highly textured or rough tile, scrubbing with a brush will be more effective than wiping with a cloth.

 [Related: Tile Trend Ideas: Gauged Porcelain Tile]